BIOMAKE/Simple_Nonlinear_TBS_Model/README.md

    * `impulseTrainGen.m`: this script aims to generate a series of pulses with a given frequency and burst.
    * `odeRK4.m`: this script implements the fourth-order Runge---Kutta method.
    * `simFuntion_ODE.m`: this script aims to calculate the simulation results for a given input protocol.
 3. Supplementary document: this PDF document contains all studies used for data collection.
+We collected the TBS experimental data, specifically the reported mean values of MEPs, from studies listed in the supplementary document.
+Where data were not reported numerically, we extracted them through plot digitisation (https://apps.automeris.io/wpd/).
 # Main Functions
 1. `PredictionPlot.m`: this script aims to plot `PredictionPlots.pdf`.
 2. `SubstanceRatePlot.m`: this script aims to plot `substanceRate.pdf`.